Planning the Perfect Tanzania Safari Trip: Parks, Wildlife & Travel Tips

 - African Big Cats Safaris – Specializes in mid-range and luxury wildlife tours.

-- Kihondo Tours and Safaris- Dependable company offering a variety of safari tours.
+- Kihondo Tours and Safaris - Dependable company offering a variety of safari tours.

-What to Pack
+What to pack

 Packing properly for a Tanzania safari trip will make your journey more comfortable, safe, and enjoyable.
 These are some of the necessary things to carry:

-A zoom lens and good binoculars help you capture and observe wildlife from a safe distance.
+- Camera and binoculars: A zoom lens and good binoculars help you capture and observe wildlife from a safe distance.

 Top accommodations for safari in Tanzania